“Your home should tell the story of who you are and be a collection of what you love.”

 Lack of Proper Planning

-Whether minor or major, home renovation projects demand meticulous planning to ensure success.
-Two critical aspects often overlooked are:
+Big or small, home renovation projects need careful planning to succeed.
+Two often overlooked factors are:

 Underestimating The Scope of the Project

-To avoid this pitfall, thoroughly assess the project’s requirements and potential challenges before commencing any work.
-Consider consulting with experts, like architects or contractors, to understand the project better.
+To avoid this mistake, thoroughly assess the project’s needs and challenges before starting.
+Think about consulting experts, like architects or contractors, to understand the project better.
+This helps you plan for unexpected issues and keeps the project on track.

 Failing to Set a Realistic Budget